PredictionWagers/v1.0/README.md

 Unlike other websites, this app does not interact with any server (other than reading the files from github).
 All the data is stored and read from the blockchain, which is a network of thousands of anonymous computers.

-To use the app, I will walk you through the following instructions:
+To use this app, I will walk you through the following instructions:
 * Install the Metamask extension into the Chrome browser.
 * Text me your public Ethereum address.
 * Select the Kovan Test Network from the dropdown.
 You will have 1 Kovan coin that I sent you, which is used for "gas".